Daafip/Are-rain-gauges-in-the-right-place/README.md

 #### _Used in thesis:_
 - Distance stations: loads in gauge locations, looks at the distances between rain gauge stations (basic intro)
 - Difference Contour and DEM: Loads in results from contour and DEM analysis, merges the dataframes and creates plots (plots)
-- Contours: Takes shapefile contour data in the format supplied by the  [Ordnance Survey](https://osdatahub.os.uk/) at 50m resolution and turns it into slope steepness data
+- Contours: Takes shapefile contour data in the format supplied by the  [Ordnance Survey](https://osdatahub.os.uk/) at 50m resolution and turns it into slope steepness data for specific points.
+In this case raingauge points but could be used at any given location in theory.

 #### _unused:_